 In addition, if the foreign investor held the property directly or through a single member LLC that was a “disregarded entity” for US federal income tax purposes, the foreign investor would generally be subject to US income tax in the same manner as a US citizen and would be required to file an annual US federal income tax.

 If the foreign investor held the property through a US LLC, limited partnership or other entity that is treated as a domestic partnership for US income tax purposes, no FIRPTA withholding should generally arise from a sale of the property by the LLC.
 However, in general terms, the LLC would be required to pay US withholding taxes on the portion of the gain arising from the sale of the property allocable to the foreign investor.

 If the foreign investor held the property through a US corporation, no FIRPTA withholding should generally arise from a sale of the property by the LLC.
 In these circumstances, the US corporation would incur the US income tax arising from the sale.
-However, if the foreign investor were to sell the stock in the US corporation and [the time] the US corporation owned the real estate, there are circumstances in which FIRPTA withholding could be required.
+However, if the foreign investor were to sell the stock in the US corporation while the US corporation owned the real estate, there are circumstances in which FIRPTA withholding could be required.